Xelhuan (MH536r)

 Added Analysis:

 Xelhua or Xelhuan was the name of a a figure in Nahua origin stories who has been interpreted as a mythical giant, prince, or "deity," the son of Ilancueitl, and someone active in the Tehuacan Valley.
 [See Emily Umberger, "Aztec Presence and Material Remains in the Outer Provinces," in Aztec Imperial Strategies, ed.
 Frances Berdan (1996, 170).]
+He may have climbed Mount Tlaloc to escape a flood, and some attribute him with organizing the construction of the huge pyramid in Cholula.
 Our Online Nahuatl Dictionary also reports that Xelhuan was the name of: "a Nonoalca Chichimeca who settled in Tula with three other Nonoalcas and four Tolteca Chichimecas, according to the Historia Tolteca Chichimeca or Anales de Cuauhtinchan."
+A feathered headdress would align with memories of the Chichimeca people that were held by sedentary central Mexicans.

 Added Analysis, Credit: